DanielDauner/Sudoku-Solver/README.md

 # Sudoku-Solver
-Simple program that solves Sudokus via backpropagation.
+Simple program that solves Sudokus via backtracking.

 The program consists of two classes
 - GUI.java: Graphical user interface to type in the numbers